evac/MachineProgrammer/README.md

 You can adjust the evolution settings in the run.py file.
 The default settings are:
-population: 80
+`population: 80  `
-max_generations: 1
+`max_generations: 1  `
-pusher_settings: (Currently uses a free Pusher account I've been using for real-time convenience in my demo.
-You can use your own Pusher keys or, if you don't have an account, be sure to make your channel name unique.)
+`pusher_settings: (Currently uses a free Pusher account I've been using for real-time convenience in my demo.
+You can use your own Pusher keys or, if you don't have an account, be sure to make your channel name unique.)  `

-You can also increase the complexity of the output programs by adding to the assembly instruction set in /main/asm.py.
+You can also increase the complexity of the output programs by adding to the assembly instruction set in `/main/asm.py`.
 Beware that the more complex the problem you're trying to solve or the more numbers of instructions added, the longer it takes to reach a successful solution.

 Under the Hood